This Charter is developed to:

 In addition to the above, subject to relevant laws and guidelines, the following should be observed by Board:-

-• the quorum of the meetings shall be met pursuant to the Articles of Association of the Company;
+- the quorum of the meetings shall be met pursuant to the Constitution of the Company;

-• Information should be supplied to the directors at least seven (7) days prior to the meeting in order for them to discharge their duties.
+- Information should be supplied to the Directors at least seven (7) days prior to the meeting in order for them to have sufficient time to peruse the matters that will be tabled and in enabling them to discharge their duties effectively.

 The Board shall: